Rikj000/Magisk-Manager-for-Recovery-Mode/README.md

 # Magisk Manager for Recovery Mode (mm)

-## LEGAL

-Copyright (C) 2017-2021, VR25 & Rikj000 @ xda-developers

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.
+Easily manage your **Magisk Modules** from a terminal session in your custom recovery! *(e.g. TWRP)*

-## DISCLAIMER
+## Disclaimer

-Always read/reread this reference prior to installing/upgrading this software.
+- Always read/re-read this reference prior to installing/upgrading this software.

-While no cats have been harmed, the author assumes no responsibility for anything that might break due to the use/misuse of it.
+- While no cats have been harmed,
+    the authors assume no responsibility for anything that might break due to the use/misuse of it.

-To prevent fraud, do NOT mirror any link associated with this project; do NOT share builds (zips)!
+- To prevent fraud, do NOT mirror any link associated with this project; do NOT share builds *(`.zips`)*!
     Share official links instead.

-## DESCRIPTION

-- Manage your Magisk modules from recovery (e.g., TWRP) -- run "sh /sdcard/mm" on recovery terminal.

-Features list
+## Features list
 - Automatically fix magisk.img (e2fsck -fy)
 - List installed modules
 - Toggle